saphyron/HypeCrawler/README.md

 Prerequisite:
 * Have access to a MySQL-database on the Linux-service or to cloud.
 * Have SSH-client "PuTTY" for Windows or SHH access on Linux and Mac machines.
-* Have Node.js installed for execution on own machine and Linux-server.
+* Have Node.js installed for execution on own machine or Linux-server.

 For Linux-service:
 * Pull project to Linux-machine.
+* For first time execution, run npm install on project root to install dependencies.
 * Use following string to execute service with environment-variables:
   MYSQL_HOST=hostname MYSQL_USER=user MYSQL_PASSWORD=password MYSQL_                                                                                                                                                           DATABASE=databaseName SCRAPER=mode nohup node main.js &